bahmutov/cypress-workshop-basics/README.md

 ### Topics

+This workshop covers the topics relevant to both beginners and experienced Cypress users.
+Over the half or full-day workshop we will cover the following topics through the hands-on exercises:

 - Installing Cypress and writing the first test
 - Cypress documentation, examples, and recipes
 - Selecting the DOM elements and interacting with the page